moding-il/bizdoc.core/README.md

 The code above queries a database for products.

-Alternatively, you can manage type values in the configuration file.
+Alternatively, you may manage type values in the configuration file itself.

 ```json
 {